-In addition to the accumulation of fat in the liver, NASH is characterized by inflammation and cellular damage with or without fibrosis, the first stage of liver scarring, which may ultimately progress to cirrhosis.
-NASH is a severe condition that can lead to fibrosis and eventually progress to cirrhosis, portal hypertension, esophageal varices, ascites, liver cancer and liver failure.
 NASH is strongly associated with cardiovascular disease, or CVD, and the most common cause of death in NASH patients is CVD.
 Progression to cirrhosis and other late-stage complications can occur within five to ten years after an initial NASH diagnosis.
 NASH patients with type-2 diabetes have a heightened risk of NASH disease progression.
 Once the disease advances beyond NASH to such life-threatening conditions as liver cancer and liver failure, then liver transplantation is the only treatment alternative.

 The Centers for Disease Control and Prevention projects the prevalence of obesity to increase from 34% of the United States population to 42% of the United States population by 2030.
-Driven by this epidemic of obesity, NASH is projected to become the leading cause of liver transplants by 2020.
+Driven by this epidemic of obesity, NASH is projected to become the leading cause of liver transplants in the near future.
 Given the extremely limited availability of organ donors and high transplant costs, NASH patients who require transplantation will place a significant economic burden on the healthcare system.
 As such, there is a significant unmet medical need for well-tolerated oral treatments for NASH.
 Because there are currently no therapeutic products approved for the treatment of NASH, the market size is difficult to estimate.
 However, based on our analysis of multiple market assessments, we estimate that the addressable NASH population is several million patients worldwide, and that NASH could become a multi-billion dollar market able to support multiple approved drug products.